-Information for and expectations of new and existing council members (November 2024)
+Information for and expectations of new and existing council members (February 2026)

 Background

-Sukkat Shalom is the only Liberal Jewish community and one of only two Progressive Jewish communities in Scotland (the other being Glasgow Reform).
-It’s the only Scottish Jewish community that’s growing, and particularly since the pandemic, has attracted many members who don’t live in Edinburgh but who can participate in the online services and events that we’re committed to retaining.
 Our membership is diverse, including people of all ages, living in many different types of households and coming to Judaism via different routes.
-It includes LGBTQI+ Jews; our rabbi, Mark Solomon has been at the forefront within Liberal Judaism nationally and within our own community in ensuring that LGBTQI+ Jews can participate fully in the life of the synagogue.
+This includes LGBTQI+ Jews; our rabbi, Mark Solomon has been at the forefront within Liberal Judaism nationally and within our own community in ensuring that LGBTQI+ Jews can participate fully in the life of the synagogue.

 Benefits to and expectations of Council members

-- Understanding the role of council members
+- Understanding the role of Council members

-- Being at council meetings
+- Being at Council meetings

-Our constitution provides that council members can be removed if: they are absent (without permission of the Council) from more than three consecutive meetings of the Council, and two thirds of the Council resolve to remove them from office. - Preparing for meetings
+- Our constitution provides that Council members can be removed if: they are absent (without permission of the Council) from more than three consecutive meetings of the Council, and two thirds of the Council resolve to remove them from office.

 - Participating in meetings